guitarbeat/Personal-Website/memory-bank/progress.md

 - Implemented a consistent naming convention for all tokens
 - Added fallback values for CSS custom properties
 - Improved animation mixins with token-based durations and timing functions
+- Enhanced RGBA color handling with proper variable assignment
+- Fixed selector nesting issues for better compatibility with SASS rules
+- Standardized breakpoint names across the codebase
+- Enhanced code organization with proper module imports
+- Improved SASS compatibility by fixing RGBA function usage
+- Enhanced code structure by properly nesting selectors in media queries
+- Fixed scrollbar styling to comply with SASS nesting rules
+- Updated color functions to use modern SASS syntax
+- Improved gradient handling with CSS variables and fallback values
+- Enhanced responsive grid layout with adaptive column sizing for different screen sizes
+- Standardized loading and error states across all tools
+- Improved component state management with dedicated mixins

 ## File Updates
 The following files have been updated to implement the design token system:

-1. `src/sass/_tokens.scss` - Created new file as the single source of truth for all design tokens
+1. `src/sass/_tokens.scss` - Created new file as the single source of truth for all design tokens, updated color functions to use modern SASS syntax, added missing Sass module imports
 2. `src/sass/_css-variables.scss` - Created new file to generate CSS custom properties from tokens
 3. `src/sass/main.scss` - Updated to import the new tokens file
 4. `src/sass/_base.scss` - Updated to use tokens instead of hardcoded values